shellfire-dev/shellfire/README.md

 * [fatten], to make standalone shell scripts
 * [paths.d], which contains common locations and package names for different package managers.
 Used by [core]'s dependency framework as a source of information on where to find programs.

-## Getting Started: Is there a tutorial?
+## Ready to get stated?
-Yes, [here](https://github.com/shellfire-dev/shellfire/tree/master/tutorial).
-You'll be up and running your first [shellfire] application in 10 mins.
+Follow the [tutorial](https://github.com/shellfire-dev/shellfire/tree/master/tutorial) and you'll be up and running your first [shellfire] application in 10 mins.

 [shellfire]: https://github.com/shellfire-dev "shellfire homepage"
 [fatten]: https://github.com/shellfire-dev/fatten "fatten homepage"